Introduction

 After Lean had finished shooting, Spiegel found a way to let him know there wasn’t going to be any let-up in the pressure.
 Without consulting his director, the producer had gone ahead and scheduled a premiere date for Lawrence of Arabia.
 Only, it wasn’t going to be your average film screening.

-Spiegel had gone ahead and made it part of a Royal Film Performance with her majesty the Queen of England in attendance.
+Spiegel had gone ahead and made it part of a Royal Film Performance with Her Majesty the Queen of England in attendance.
 The date was set for December 10th, 1962 and there was zero chance of moving it.
 Spiegel first informed Lean about this little surprise in August of that same year.
+Lean was forced to go straight from shooting on location into editing overdrive.
+For the next four months, he and his team worked 16 hours a day and seven days a week in order to put something together for the premiere.

 To better manage the mammoth task before them, it was decided to treat the project as two separate films, each separated by the intermission.
 They concentrated on the second half first, and after finishing it, worked on the first part of the film.